carlosschults/100-days-of-code/log.md

 **Today's Progress**: Still taking a break from my project.
 While waiting for feedback on my PR sent to NodaMoney yesterday, today I've decided to help on [NodaTime](https://github.com/nodatime/nodatime).
 Submitted a [PR](https://github.com/nodatime/nodatime/pull/1368) containing some tests that are used to automatically create documentation.

 **Thoughts:** Working on other projects is nice, but must remember not to overdo it.
 Main focus should still finish my own project(s).

+### Day 11: May 3, 2019

+**Yesterday's Progress**: Forgot to log the progress yesterday, so let's do it now.
+Still contributing to [NodaTime](https://github.com/nodatime/nodatime).
+Sent [one pull request](https://github.com/nodatime/nodatime/pull/1369) by lunch time, and [another one](https://github.com/nodatime/nodatime/pull/1373) in the evening.

+**Thoughts:** Made a silly mistake with the first PR, and sent broken code.
+Note to self: don't rush.
+It's not great to waste maintainer's time.

+### Day 12: May 4, 2019

+**Today's Progress**: Another hour of coding, split up in two periods of 30 min.
+More PR's ([first](https://github.com/nodatime/nodatime/pull/1375) and [second](https://github.com/nodatime/nodatime/pull/1376)) sent to NodaTime.

+**Thoughts:** I really like contributing to Open Source, but tend to do it in bursts of intensity.
+It'd be nice to find a way of doing it consistently.